surniaulula/wpsso-wp-sitemaps/readme.txt

 == Upgrade Notice ==

-= 3.1.0-dev.2 =
+= 4.0.0-dev.3 =

-(2022/10/25) Added a notice in case WP sitemaps are disabled on a production site.
+(2022/10/27) Added a new "Add Schema Images" option in the SSO &gt; WP Sitemaps settings page.
+Added a notice in case WP sitemaps are disabled on a production site.

 = 3.0.0 =